Azure/azure-sdk-for-python/doc/eng_sys_checks.md

 - `Skip.MyPy`
   - Omit `mypy` checks in `analyze` job.
 - `Skip.AnalyzeDependencies`
-  - Omit 'Analyze Dependenncies' step in `analyze` job.
+  - Omit 'Analyze Dependencies' step in `analyze` job.
 - `Skip.VerifyDependencies`
   - Omit checking that a package's dependencies are on PyPI before releasing.